Process Capability Indices (Cp, Cpk, Pp, Ppk)

 By understanding the quantities that compose the process capability indices, what each index measures becomes clear.
 The capability ratio, Cp, divides the tolerance by the quantity 6 Sigma(X).
 Thus, it expresses the space available to a process, allotted by the tolerance, as a multiple of the space required when the process is operated on-target and predictably.

-The centered capability ratio, Cpk, divides the DNS by the quantity 3 Sigma(X).
-Thus, it expresses the effective space available to a process as a multiple of the space required when the process is operated on-target and predictably.
 By comparing the centered capability ratio with the capability ratio, a characterization of how far off-target a process is operating is revealed.
 As the two ratios converge, the closer a process is operating to on-target.
 As the two ratios diverge, the further a process is operating from on-target.

-The performance ratio, Pp, divides the tolerance by the quantity 6s.
-Thus, it expresses the space available to a process, allotted by the tolerance, as a multiple of the space used by the process in the past.
 As the space used in the past and the space required by the process converge, so too will the performance ratio converge with the capability ratio.
 This convergence is indicative of a process that is being operated predictably.

-The centered performance ratio, Ppk, divides the DNS by the quantity 3s.
-Thus, it expresses the effective space available to a process as a multiple of the space used by the process in the past.
-By comparing the centered performance ratio with the performance ratio, a characterization of how far off-target a process is operating is revealed.
+When the centered performance ratio is compared with the performance ratio, how far off-target a process is operating is revealed.
 As the two ratios converge, the closer a process is operating to on-target.
-As the two ratios diverge, the further a process is operating from on-target.
-Note that the characterization of how close to target a process is operating by comparing the performance ratios is the same characterization that is revealed by comparing the capability ratios.
+As the two ratios diverge, the further a process is operating from on-target

-Comparing the four indices
+Comparing the indices

 Comparing the four process capability indices to each other reveals insights into the behavior of the underlying causal system.
 When the values of the four indices diverge, it implies that the underlying causal system is influenced by both common causes of routine variation and assignable causes of exceptional variation.
 Thus, it is being operated unpredictably.
 When the values of the four indices converge (they will rarely be exactly the same), it implies that the underlying causal system is influenced by only common causes of routine variation.
 Thus, it is being operated unpredictably.
 The only way to definitely know what types of variation influence process behavior is by characterizing the underlying causal system using a process behavior chart.

-Figure 3.
+Figure 5.
 When the process capability indices converge, it implies that the underlying causal system is behaving predictably.
 When the indices diverge, it implies that the underlying causal system is behaving unpredictably.

 A word of warning